JovianX/Service-Hub/README.md

 # JovianX Service Hub
 JovianX **Service Hub** is a tool to create and manage a Self-Service deployments for softawre stacks using Kubernetes and Helm (used by Platform Engineers).

-# Use Case
+# Use Cases
-- Developmnet enviromnets for developers via self-service UI/CLI/IDE to accelerate the developmnet cylce.
+- **Developmnet enviromnets for developers** via self-service UI/CLI/IDE to accelerate the developmnet cylce.
-- Testing and review envriomnents - Allow non-developer stackholders (Product Management, Sales, Support) to review developmnet progress early in the dev cycle.
+- **Testing and review envriomnents** to allow non-developer stackholders (Product Management, Sales, Support) to review developmnet progress early in the dev cycle.

 # 🦄 Features: